CancerCompBioLab/BRAF_BSc_Thesis/README.md

 Loading regulons from ARACNe's output and performing VIPER analysis (limma was used to get the differentially expressed genes signatures).

+### TCGAbiolinks.R

+Download expression and mutation data from TCGAbiolinks

 ### ARACNe

 In this folder you can see all the scripts I used to generate the regulons for TCGA and E-MTAB-12862 following the ARACNe pipeline (https://github.com/califano-lab/ARACNe-AP)